gennsev/gennsev_site/content/Blog/python_mult_pt1.md

 ![CPU](/imgs/PythonMultSeries/CPU.png)

-The multithreading provided no speedup (the execution times are virtually the same).
-However, we had a significant speedup when using multiprocessing.
+The `multithreading` provided no speedup (the execution times are virtually the same).
+However, we had a significant speedup when using `multiprocessing`.
 It was not enough to drop the execution time to one fourth of the original because of the time spent with process management.
 Remember that processes are much heavier than threads.

 #### Multiprocessing on I/O intensive tasks
-Even though this is not their best use case, there is no reason to expect multiprocessing to perform poorly on I/O intensive tasks.
+Even though this is not their best use case, there is no reason to expect `multiprocessing` to perform poorly on I/O intensive tasks.
 It is a waste of resources: imagine dedicating a processor core to a function that will, for a significant part of its execution, just wait for an input.
 A processor, even a cluster, only has so many processing nodes.
 We are better off dedicating them to real parallelism of applications that can only be accelerated by those means.

-But for the sake of science, what would happen if we executed the first I/O-bound code using multiprocessing?
+But for the sake of science, what would happen if we executed the first I/O-bound code using `multiprocessing`?
 The following graph shows it.

 ![IO_Procs](/imgs/PythonMultSeries/IO_procs.png)

-As expected, multiprocessing is also able to provide speedup on I/O bound computations.
+As expected, `multiprocessing` is also able to provide speedup on I/O bound computations.
 It is also noticeable that we kept the speedup even with 8 processes.
 The reason for that is processes start executing like threads in this case.
 The speedup is not coming from the parallelism, but from concurrency.

 ## Conclusions